DWAA1660/chatterbox-corpus/readme.md

 Chatterbot is a very flexible and dynamic chatbot that you easily can create your own training data and structure.

-Create or copy an existing .yml file and put that file in a existing or a new directory you created under `chatterbot_corpus\data\<NEW DIRECTORY>`
+Create or copy an existing .yml file and put that file in a existing or a new directory you created under `chatterbox_corpus\data\<NEW DIRECTORY>`
 Edit that file with any text editor that you like to work with.

 In the beginning of the file you set one or two categories.